stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### TIM

 Old Haufek the kinkmeister.
 Yeah.
 So, yes.
 Sure, did we run with it?
 Okay.
 Is she responsible ultimately?
-Yes she is. __[Ben laughs]__ Letters to her.
+Yes, she is. __[Ben laughs]__ Letters to her.
 And a follow-up question from Mars:

-> "Has Trexel been the only designer to have clones from the David line?
+>"Has Trexel been the only designer to have clones from the David line?
 Or is there another design consultant out there making planets with David-2 or something?"

 #### BEN